gchure/phd/src/frontmatter/acknowledgements.md

 someone I could go to for advice on any topic ranging from the scientific to the deeply personal.
 His dedication to writing down theory and performing experiments and theory with extreme care has shaped my impression of how science should be performed and, just as importantly, communicated.
-I interacted closely with Heun Jin on nearly all of my research projects and had the immense pleasure coauthoring a paper with which is presented in Chapter 5 of this thesis.
-Heun Jin tirelessly performed all experiments in this chapter and provided detailed advice and supervision during the data analysis, drafting, and revision process.

 Alongside Heun Jin, I've had the pleasure to be coauthors with Manuel Razo-Mejia, Soichi Hirokawa, Muir Morrison, Zofii Kaczmarek, Nathan Belliveau, Stephanie Barnes, and Tal Einav.
 Soichi and Muir have faithfully served as my office-mates for the past six years and have served as a sounding board for many of the ideas presented in this thesis.
 Muir and Soichi's deep knowledge of physics helped me develop the physical intuition I have today and I will forever owe them for the time they took out of their days help me understand my science.
 Manuel and Nathan are those who I've spent the most time with at the bench, the whiteboard, and hunched over the keyboard.
 Alongside Soichi and Muir, they have helped me figure out what makes a good experiment and what makes a bad theory (and vice-versa).
 Stephanie and Zofii, both stellar scientists in their own right, also served as a reminder of how creative expression is as important as scientific rigor.
 Tal Einav, a Phillips' lab alumnus who needs no introduction, has taught me much about the nature of collaboration over the years.

 Suzy Beeler, though I never had the pleasure of listing as a coauthor, has always someone I could turn to when in need of scientific advice or personal support.
-Her ability to cut through the bullshit and provide an honest opinion, either scientific or personal has proven to be invaluable over the years.
+Her ability to provide an honest opinion, either scientific or personal has proven to be invaluable over the years.
 Bill Ireland, Rachel Banks, Rebecca Rousseau, Vahe Galstyan, Niko McCarty, Tom R\"{o}schinger, Molly Bassette, Jonathan Gross, Celene Barrera,